cjbreaux/CoWorking-Space/README.md

 Typography: Interesting header with readable text
 Photos: Show how the space is being used, highlight collaboration.

+For this project, the layout and spacing will be important to convey the modern, cool vibe the client is looking for.
+I'll prominently display HD photos of people collaborating in the space to quickly evoke the co-operative nature of the work-space.
+A bold color palette and high-contrast typography will be used to convey a sense of fun and energy that will set this site apart from more corporate spaces.
+An inclusion of blog posts and an event calendar will be used to foster inclusivity for current and potential co-workers alike.

 ### Technologies and Resources